Reading Time:13 minutes

 Matalj, Kremen Kamen, 2011 (Negotin, Serbia)

 This is through and through a cult wine and the most difficult wine to get in Serbia’s frenzied domestic market.
 The winery is located in the isolated far east of the country.
 The production of this cru wine is 5,000 bottles in good years.
 It is a blend of mostly Cabernet Sauvignon with a touch of Merlot.

-We drove all the way out to meet this producer and as it turned out, he didn’t have a single bottled wine left in the cellar.
+We drove all the way out to meet this producer, and as it turned out, he didn’t have a single bottled wine left in the cellar.
 Now, that is real demand and popularity.
-The owner and winemaker Nikola was very kind to let us taste samples of the new vintages from the tanks and barrels.
+The owner and winemaker, Nikola Mladenovic Matalj, was very kind to let us taste samples of the new vintages from the tanks and barrels.
 Afterward, he took us to a local restaurant where he bought back his own wines so that we could try them.
-Unfortunately, the restaurant too had ran out of this magnum opus.
+Unfortunately, the restaurant too had run out of this magnum opus.
 A few days later when we arrived in Belgrade (the capital city of Serbia), our friend Zoran met us with a bottle of this beast in hand.
-He had serendipitously discovered a bottle of Matalj Kremen Kamen 2011 as it was left forgotten on the top shelf of a wine bar.
-What!
-Score!
-The latest vintage of this wine available in the market was 2012 at that time.
+He had serendipitously found a bottle of Matalj Kremen Kamen 2011 as it was left forgotten on the top shelf of a wine bar.
+The latest vintage of this wine available on the market was 2012 at that time.
 So we really did score big time with this bottle.

 This wine has a tireless end palate.
 An evocative combination of strength, elegance, and playfulness.
-Our friend Daniel, who is importing Croatian wine to Sweden, puts it well, “I tasted the Kremen Kamen and it might be the finest wine coming out of the entire Balkan area.”
+Our friend Daniel Curovic, who is importing Croatian wine to Sweden, puts it well, “I tasted the Kremen Kamen, and it might be the finest wine coming out of the entire Balkan area.”

 We would confidently bring this wine to serious Napa Cab or Bordeaux drinkers and have them taste it blind.